 Cloud Storage and Mobile Editing

 Cloud storage is useful when you edit on more than one device, travel often, or want a simpler handoff between desktop, tablet, and phone.
+Adobe currently lists 1TB storage with the Lightroom and Photography plans, while Creative Cloud Pro is listed with 100GB.

 It is less useful if you already maintain a large local archive on drives and prefer Lightroom Classic's catalog-based approach.